Skip to main content

 Each assessment contains:

-• Task brief: A realistic work prompt (e.g., “Create a product strategy deck for entering the European market”)
+• Task brief: The realistic work prompt for the Task phase (for example, “Create a product strategy deck for entering the European market”).

-• Scoring rubric: The criteria used to evaluate the candidate’s work
+• Scoring rubric: The criteria used to evaluate the candidate’s work.
+See Scoring.

 Assessment lifecycle